ZBTB33 binds unmethylated regions of the genome associated with actively expressed genes

 As described above, Kaiso has been shown to bind to methylated DNA and has been suggested to function as a transcriptional repressor via recruitment of HDACs via interaction with the NCoR and SMRT complexes [8, 10, 15–18].
 If true, this could provide a mechanistic explanation for a link between promoter methylation and transcriptional repression.
 However, these studies were performed in vitro and/or focused on small sets of genes.
 To test this model on a genome-wide scale, we have examined the location of Kaiso binding sites asking the following questions: 1) Are Kaiso binding sites located in promoter regions?
 2) What is the epigenetic status of the regulatory regions bound by Kaiso? and 3) what is the DNA methylation status of Kaiso binding sites?

-Motif analysis of Kaiso binding sites
+Characterization of Kaiso binding sites in cancer cells

 The analyses of Kaiso binding sites described above were performed using GM12878 cells, which is an EBV immortalized normal lymphoblastoid cell line.
 Because Kaiso binds to promoter regions, it is possible that the lack of correlation between Kaiso binding and DNA methylation is simply due to the fact that most CpG island promoters are hypomethylated in normal cells.
 In contrast, in cancer cells although the majority of the genome is hypomethylated, many promoters become hypermethylated.
 Thus, it is possible that there are more methylated TCTCGCGAGA motifs in cancer cells, providing a platform for Kaiso to bind to methylated DNA.
 To determine if Kaiso binds to methylated DNA in a cancer cell, we analyzed Kaiso binding sites in the myeloid leukemia cell line, K562.
 Kaiso was determined to be similarly expressed in GM12878 and K562 by Western blot and by RNA-seq data (see Methods).
 We first identified a set of Kaiso binding sites that were present in both replicates of the K562 Kaiso ChIP-seq datasets.
 The number of these sites was much higher than the number of GM12878 Kaiso binding sites and therefore we performed further inspection of the K562 peaks.
 We noted that a much lower percentage of the K562 Kaiso peaks contained the Kaiso motif than did the GM12878 peaks (12% versus 43%), suggesting that the K562 peak set may contain a large number of false positive peaks.
 K562 cells are cancer cells and have a number of highly-amplified genomic regions.
 Although our peak-calling program has features that remove many of the false positive peaks due to genomic amplifications [11, 12], we observed that a large number of peaks from K562 cells were in the amplified regions.
 We removed these amplified regions from our analyses and the peak set was reduced to approximately 3,082 peaks, approximately 30% of which contained a TCTCGCGAGA motif (Additional file 5).
 This adjusted peak set was used for all downstream analyses as the high-confidence Kaiso peaks in K562.
 Additional file 6 contains the genomic coordinates of the amplified regions in K562 and the Kaiso peaks before and after removal of these amplified regions.